GUMSHOE

 Starring: Albert Finney and Billie Whitelaw

 This crime drama features the full hat-trick of Liverpool railway termini, in one film!
 Lime Street station features most prominently, with a train of blue & grey-liveried Mk1 and Mk2 coaching stock departing in one shot.
-In the background to this scene parcels vans are present and they include a very vintage Gresley brake.
-There then follows a scene onboard the train.
-Later shots were taken at both Central and Exchange stations, in their final years of operation.
-Finally, there are scenes filmed on the Piccadilly Line of London Underground at Aldwych, Holborn and Russell Square stations featuring 1959-built tube stock.
+In the background to this scene parcels vans are present, and they include an old LNER Gresley brake.
+There then follows a brief scene onboard the train as it passes over the Runcorn Bridge.
+Later shots were taken at both Central and Exchange stations, in their final years of operation, but no trains feature.
+Finally, there are scenes filmed on the Piccadilly Line of the London Underground at both Aldwych and Russell Square stations with 1959-built tube stock.

 A train of blue and grey coaches pulls out of Liverpool Lime Street station